![]() A Ouigo TGV at Paris Gare de Lyon. Fares start from just €10 at www.ouigo.com. |

 Where does Ouigo run?

 Ouigo links Paris with major cities including Lyon, Avignon, Aix, Marseille, Cannes, Nice, Nimes, Montpellier, Bordeaux, Toulouse, Rennes, Angers, Nantes, Strasbourg.
 It also links Lille & CDG airport with Lyon, Avignon & Marseille.
 It's less frequent than SNCF's regular TGV service, for example Ouigo runs Paris-Nice just twice a day.
-Check routes and times at www.ouigo.com.
+Check routes and times at www.sncf-connect.com or www.thetrainline.com.

 Ouigo classique trains: In April 2022, Ouigo Classic started running between Paris, Tour or Le Mans, and Nantes.
 These use refurbished classic carriages, not the TGV Duplex trains shown on this page, and they run on classic non-high-speed routes.
-Another Ouigo Classique now links Paris, Dijon & Lyon via the original non-high-speed route.
-These can also be booked at www.ouigo.com.
+Another Ouigo Classique now links Paris, Dijon & Lyon via the original non-high-speed route, and Paris-Brussels was added in December 2024.
+These can also be booked at www.sncf-connect.com or www.thetrainline.com.

-You cannot buy Ouigo tickets at stations or by phone or on other train booking websites such as www.raileurope.com.
+You can't buy Ouigo tickets at stations or by phone or on some train booking websites such as www.raileurope.com.
 Interrail & Eurail passes aren't valid on Ouigo.

 Ouigo Essentiel or Ouigo Plus?
 These aren't two different classes, the seats are exactly the same.
 If you pay the basic Ouigo Essentiel fare, then you can pay an extra fee to have a larger bag with you and another fee to choose a seat.
 If you pay the extra €9, the bag fee and the seat choice fee are included, along with a faster boarding line at Paris stations and some streaming content on the WiFi.
 So there's not much between the two, really!